ZaidAfane3/Google-Image-Crawler/README.md

 # Example
 * ```python3 google_crawler.py --limit 5 --query car --webdriver ~/Desktop/chromedriver```

-    This will download 5 car images and save them in the same directory of the script
+    This will download 5 car images and save them in the same directory of the script.

 * ```python3 google_crawler.py --limit 5 --query car --webdriver ~/Desktop/chromedriver --directory ~/Desktop/cars_images```

-    This will download 5 car images and save them in ~/Desktop/cars_images directory
+    This will download 5 car images and save them in ~/Desktop/cars_images directory.

 *  ```python3 google_crawler.py --query car --webdriver ~/Desktop/chromedriver --directory ~/Desktop/cars_images -all```

-    This will download all found car images and save them in ~/Desktop/cars_images directory
+    This will download all found car images and save them in ~/Desktop/cars_images directory.